* SONY SW RECEIVER PAGE *

 It still does not equal the "sync" circuit found in the ICF-2010 model (not even close).
 It does not hold lock at all or very poorly with the weakest signals that the 2010 is still hearing just fine.
 Signals where the "GR" losses lock and groans are still holding lock very good on the 2010.

-Being what the "GR" price is at, the sync works well and is most worth it.
+Being what the "GR" price was sold at, the sync works well and is most worth it.
 But if someone is expecting the sync performance of the 2010...forget it !!!

 Every Jack You Can Think Of.....

-This set is still comes loaded with every jack that one could imagine.
+This set is still comes loaded with every connecting jack that one could imagine.

 Of course "external antenna", power, headphone jacks can be found.
 But where Grundig (Sangean, and some Degen sets too) misses this boat on all of their compact portables, Sony has still sees the importance of a "line output" jack for tape recorder use on the "GR".
 This is BIG plus with me, and I wish others would see this as well (along with a tuning "encoder" knob of some kind).

-Still a Great Set at a Great Price
+Was a Great Set at a Great Price / Now Discontinued

-For the money spent, the ICF-SW7600GR is a fine "Made in Japan" value.
-A pity that Sony did not make a few additional improvements in the audio quality and excessive muting that would have even made it more of a winner.
+For the money spent, the ICF-SW7600GR was a fine "Made in Japan" value.
+A pity that Sony did not make a few additional improvements in the audio quality and excessive muting that would have even made it more of a winner over it's years in production.
 Even if the price would have increased $ 50. for an additional wider bandwidth filter.

 Sony's BEST SW Receiver EVER made : The ICF-2010 (ICF-2001D outside North America)

-In my view it even beats out ALL of the Sony CRF series sets ever made.
+In our view it even beats out ALL of the Sony CRF series sets ever made.